 - Whole milk

-For the cheese, I use a mix of cheddar and Monterey Jack.
-You could also use pepperjack to make it a bit spicy, or a blend of cheddar and mozzarella for a more classic flavor.
+For the cheese, I use a mix of cheddar cheese and Monterey Jack.
+You could also use pepperjack to make it a bit spicy.
+Or try a blend of cheddar and mozzarella for a more classic flavor.

-TIP: Use waxy potatoes (salad potatoes) or all-purpose potatoes, such as red, fingerlings or Yukon Gold, as they hold up better in cooking and don’t get mushy like russet or other starchy potatoes.
+TIP: Use waxy potatoes (salad potatoes) or all-purpose potatoes, such as red, fingerlings or Yukon Gold.
+They hold up better in cooking and don’t get mushy like russet or other starchy potatoes.

 How to make this breakfast potato casserole